awslabs/mountpoint-s3-csi-driver/dev/README.md

 ### Running tests

-Ideally you would want to run tests before or after making any change.
+Ideally you would want to run tests before and after making any change.
 The CSI Driver has three different test suites:

 #### Unit tests
 The unit tests are mostly written with in-memory implementations of various external resources,